Kapaemahu: Traditional times

-The stones are thought to have remained at Waikiki from before the time of Kakuhihewa, the 16th century Alii Aimoku of Oahu, to the modern era, two on the stretch of beach now known as Kahaloa, and two in the ocean at the surf spot called Kapuni.
+The stones are thought to have remained at Waikīkī from before the time of Kakuhihewa, the 16th century Alii Aimoku of Oahu, to the modern era, two on the stretch of beach now known as Kahaloa, and two in the ocean at the surf spot called Kapuni.
 There they served as both a sacred site for healing and a marker for a dangerous section of the outer reef known as the “Cave of the Shark God.”

 1905–1941

 The first printed mention of the stones occurred in The Pacific Commercial Advertiser in 1905.
 The article described how Archibald Scott Cleghorn, a Scottish-born businessman who married Princess Likelike and fathered Princess Kaʻiulani, had for two decades noticed a stone outcropping on their beach property that he thought might have religious significance.
 The stone was located near Likelike's customary bathing spot, and she and her daughter placed seaweed lei on it before bathing in the ocean.

 While erecting a beach house on the property, Cleghorn had the approximately eight-ton boulder excavated and placed on the surface.
 It was judged to be of a different class than typically found on or near the beach, more likely from the hills of Kaimuki behind Kapiolani park.
 Another large stone, estimated to weigh 10 tons, was discovered in an adjacent lot, followed by two more, all in a straight line.
 The four large boulders were unearthed and placed together in the front yard of Cleghorn's beach property.
 According to the article, during the excavation the remains of a human skeleton with intact jawbone were discovered under the 10-ton rock.
 Also discovered were the remnants of four or five stone idols, two of which were cemented on top of the rocks.